The Strategic ROI of Unified Performance Management Software

 1. Reduction in Turnover Costs

 High turnover is a silent killer of corporate margins.
 A 2% reduction in churn for a 200-person company can save up to $340,000 annually by avoiding recruiting and onboarding costs.
+Real-time performance tracking allows managers to focus on tailoring their feedback conversations to each and every employee, coaching them in a way that meets their needs.
+Employee turnover is much less likely when employees feel supported in their work and their growth.

 2. Manager Administrative Time Reclaimed